Emm-Gil/Final_Project_SQL/starting_with_questions.md

   WHERE
     city !='(not set)' AND city != 'not available in demo dataset' AND v2_product_category != '(notset)'
-  GROUP BY
+-- Filters out unhelpful or incomplete city/category values GROUP BY
     city, v2_product_category
 )
 WHERE city_rank = 1
-2--
+-- Displays only the top ranked product categories for each city 2--
 SELECT *
 FROM (